bomboloni/TicTacToe/README.md

 ## Collaborators

-To the people working together on this, go ahead and clone this repo, and then create your own branch to work on whatever you want.
+To the people I'm working together with on this, go ahead and clone this repo, and then create your own branch to work on whatever you want.

 `git checkout -b <your new branch name>`